-- ✤ If all of your documents are submitted/updated, your placement will remain visible - If you have not submitted/updated all documents so that they are current for the duration of your allocated placement your placement details will be hidden but your placement will remain allocated to you.
+- If you have not submitted/updated all documents so that they are current for the duration of your allocated placement your placement details will be hidden but your placement will remain allocated to you. - ❖ If all your documents are submitted/updated and current for the duration of your placement, your placement will remain visible.